ARMmaster17/HIVEbook/GLOSSARY.md

 A line of code that is ignored by the parser/interpreter/processor/compiler.
 Usually used to identify what a specific line or section of code does.
 Used to help keep code clean and organized.

+## Elevated Slave

+A node that acts like a slave, but is allowed to interface with the user using commands like PRINT.

 ## Enterprise networking

 A specific type of network that is built to support hundreds or even thousands of users at one with minimum down-time.
 Often requires higher-end hardware than can be found on the consumer market.